opensorcerer20/quizapp/README.md

 - if you get error "you probably forgot to export..." make sure you use the right import eg "import {FlipCard}..." or "import FlipCard..."
 - cant console log the "response" when fetching a file
 - oops, dont nest "safe area"
+- how to "reset" a reused react component: change the key="" attribute; that tells react that it's a totally different component, and it discards the previous
+  - this was needed for when a card is flipped, then the next question clicked; the card was still flipped, so the answer for the next question was visible

 ## Planned future features